JoshSmithXRM/PowerPlatform-ConnectionReferences-BestPractices/README.md

 }
 ```

+**⚠️ Important**: Only add providers to ProviderMappings that you want the tool to manage.
+The tool will ignore any connectors not listed here, allowing you to selectively manage only specific connector types (e.g., only Dataverse connections while leaving SharePoint connections untouched).

 ## Provider Mappings

-The `ProviderMappings` section maps connector API names to their corresponding connection and connector IDs in your environment.
-You'll need to:
+The `ProviderMappings` section controls which connectors the tool will process and maps them to their corresponding connection and connector IDs in your environment.

+**Important**: The tool will **only process providers that are explicitly listed** in the ProviderMappings section.
+Any flows using connectors not listed here will be skipped with a warning message.

+For each provider you want to manage, you'll need to specify:

 1. **connectionId**: The GUID of the existing connection you want to reference
 2. **connectorId**: The full connector API path (usually starts with `/providers/Microsoft.PowerApps/apis/`)

+**Behavior**:
+- ✅ **Processes**: Flows using connectors listed in ProviderMappings that don't already follow your naming pattern
+- ⚠️ **Skips**: Flows using connectors listed in ProviderMappings that already follow your naming pattern
+- ❌ **Ignores**: Flows using connectors NOT listed in ProviderMappings (with warning message)

+**Example**:
+If your ProviderMappings only contains `shared_commondataserviceforapps`, the tool will:
+- Process Dataverse flows that need standardized connection references
+- Skip Office 365, SharePoint, and other connector flows entirely
+- Show warning messages for skipped providers

-To find these values, you can use the Power Platform admin center or query the Dataverse API directly.
+To find connection and connector IDs, you can use the Power Platform admin center or query the Dataverse API directly.

 ## Common Options